trento-project/telemetry/README.md

     ```
 7. When the deployment is completed the terraform output shows the `url` which Trento should send the telemetry data

+## Grafana

+The AWS deployment with terraform/docker-compose deployment offers a Grafana instance to visualize the collected telemetry metrics.

+In order to access the dashboards:
+- docker-compose: Grafana is available in the port 3000
+- AWS: Grafana is available in the port configured by the `grafana_port` variable (3000 by default) in the same telemetry service URL

 ## Development

 ### Requirements